semanticdatalayer/SML/sml-reference/dimensions.md

 For example, if you wanted to use the prefix **Order**, you would set `role_play` to `"Order {0}"`.

-For more information on role-playing relationships in AtScale, see [Role-Playing Relationships](../../c-creating-and-sharing-cubes/creating-cubes/modeling-relationships/types-of-relationships-in-an-atscale-cube/role-playing-relationships.md).

 # Calculation Group Properties

 ## unique_name